Asohani1205/Efficient-Frontier-Visualization/README.md

 ## Plotting the Efficient Frontier and Universe of Portfolios

-And now at last, we have to visualise our universe of created portfolios and efficient frontier mentioned in above sections.
-I have deliberatly not embedded interactive versions of the plots here as they were making the site pretty heavy.
-You can head over to the [repository](https://github.com/raghavsikaria/Portfolio-Optimization-and-Efficient-Frontier) and checkout all the Plot HTML files and play around with them.

 ~~~ python
 def plot_efficient_frontier(title: 'str', plot_save_path: 'str', plot_image_save_path: 'str', all_portfolio_volatility: 'np array', all_portfolio_returns: 'np array', all_portfolio_sharpe_ratio: 'np array', max_sharpe_ratio_location: '[x,y] Coordinates', max_sharpe_ratio: 'float', efficient_frontier_returns: 'list', efficient_frontier_volatility: 'list', plot_width: 'int' = 1000, plot_height: 'int' = 800, axes_labels: '[X-axis label, Y-axis label]' = ['Portfolio Volatility', 'Portfolio Returns']) -> 'Bokeh Plot Object':